-Copy protect your documents, files, ebooks, reports & training courses against unauthorized copying
+Copy protect documents, files, ebooks, reports & training courses from unauthorized copying

 How can copy protection be achieved when making copies is so simple that it is trivial?

 The first thing to realize is that it is only useful to make a copy of something if you can actually use that copy.
 And, more importantly, that only you, the copier, can make use of the copy.

 After all, the whole point of copy protection is that only the purchaser is able to make use of the copy.
 That does not prevent them being able to let their friends look at or listen to what they have on their computer.
 But copy protection should prevent, very actively, anyone except the rights holder (the purchaser) from being able to use the copies.
 After all, whilst it is perfectly reasonable for the owner to make use of copies, there is no good argument at all to say that other people should be able to use copies where they have no rights to them.

 But in the normal computer environment, a copy is a copy is a copy and they are all perfect!